 Planner Guide

 The Dynamo Planner is an autoscaling controller that adjusts prefill and decode engine replica counts at runtime to meet latency SLAs.
-It reads traffic signals (Prometheus metrics or load predictor output) and engine performance profiles to decide when to scale up or down.
+It reads traffic signals (Prometheus metrics or load predictor output) and engine performance models to decide when to scale up or down.

 For a quick overview, see the Planner overview.
 For architecture internals, see Planner Design.